garysheng/faithwalk-os/why-i-follow-christ.md

 ## V. The Mathematical Evidence
 *How the numbers reveal the impossibility of coincidence.*

 As someone with a background in data analysis, I was particularly drawn to the statistical arguments for God's existence.
-When you run the numbers, the probability of our universe and Christianity's claims being the result of chance becomes virtually zero.
+When you run the numbers, the probability of our universe and the Bible's claims being the result of chance becomes virtually zero.

 ### Statistical Improbabilities
 *Why the math strongly favors divine intervention over random chance.*